cmtkdot/xdelo-app/README.md

 Caption Processing and Media Group Synchronization
 1. Caption Processing Flow --> If No caption then will check for other media groups that are the same and see if they have analyzed content parsed from caption already completed and not null.
 It will sync if it  has captions then:
 A. Entry Points
-Direct Processing (Primary Path)
 Webhook receives Telegram message
-Message stored with initial state 'initialized' Caption processor triggered immediately
+Message stored with initial state 'initialized' Caption processor triggered immediately after caption is not null
-Manual Processing (Secondary Path)

-UI-triggered reprocessing
-Force reprocessing flag set
-Existing analysis preserved in history
 B. Caption Analysis Algorithm
 The system uses a sophisticated multi-pattern matching approach: